imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 create your own factory methods.
 It was presumably the problem of having cumbersome factory methods that you had to write yourself.

 However.
-Where we arrived above is not quite the end of the story for some folks, and that there's a further refactoring we can seize upon:
+This is not quite the end of the story for some folks, and that there's a further refactoring we can seize upon:

 ```ruby
 # spec/factories/user.rb